People Pleasing in the Workplace: The Why and Its Consequences

 Quite a start, isn’t it?
 But it will make sense soon.
 Before diving into excessive kindness, it’s certainly not a bad idea to first consider why we should be kind in the first place.
 This question has long puzzled philosophy, but Emmanuel Levinas offers one of the more insightful approaches in his essay, Ethics as First Philosophy.

 Levinas proposes a connection between recognition and existence.
 Simply put: “I exist, and I see that there are others who are not me.”
 According to Levinas, this encounter with the other results in an ethical imperative.
 Within his concept of the “I,” Levinas attributes a responsibility to one’s own right to exist, in connection with the existence and mortality of the other; the awareness of others becomes one’s own concern.
-Recognizing that you have the potential to hurt others, therefore, also carries the responsibility not to.
+Recognising that you have the potential to hurt others, therefore, also carries the responsibility not to.
 This respectful behavior should stem intuitively from one’s own being—without expecting a mutual benefit in return.
 Levinas thus calls for a radical orientation toward others.

 The entire essay is quite complex and philosophical, but simply put: the desire not to cause inconvenience to others is a good foundation for kindness and helpfulness.
 However, it’s important to note that Levinas sees this not as a call to action for kindness, but as an ethical responsibility of care in our actions.
 A solid theoretical basis to work with!